chris1111/Create-Install-Media/README.md

 You need Install macOS High Sierra.app (From Mac App Store)

 ## Credit:
-Apple, Clover Team, all HMF tester :arcade33, rouletabosse, Ultimalvin, emax31, chris1111.
+Apple, Clover Team, all HMF tester :arcade33, rouletabosse, Bumbay, RayDu, emax31, fotograf59, platinumsteel, gchen,  remziye,  jiemax, McGee, Loloflat6, Tibbie, chris1111.

 The installation time is about 20 minutes depending on the speed of your disk and your system.